rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 used_by: []
 ```

-You can use profiles for many other things, but assigning a static IP to a container, or using your own DHCP server, are common needs.
+Profiles can be used for many other things, but assigning a static IP to a container or using your own DHCP server are common needs.

-To assign the `macvlan` profile to rockylinux-test-8 you need to do the following:
+To assign the `macvlan` profile to rockylinux-test-8, you need to do the following:

 ```bash
 incus profile assign rockylinux-test-8 default,macvlan